MarcDiethelm/such.less/README.md

 ## Why

 Mainly to collect, standardize and share some amazing best practices we have found while using LessCSS for frontend projects, from small to huge.
-Also to brag about them a bit.
+Also to brag about them ~~a bit~~.
 Wow.

 Imagine if you could just drop some modular less files into your project and define some variables to set up the typography, a grid, re-usable responsive layouts, get some styles for wireframing and of course many truly useful helpers.